Doteveryone/mobile-browser-prototyping-kit/README.md

 <li data-open-screen="settings"><img src="img/settings.png" alt="Settings"></li>
 ```

-You can also open a screen using the URL: amend `/screen/home` in the URL to reflect which screen you want to be open.
+Whenever a screen is opened, the URL will update to show which screen is currently visible.
+Changing the URL will take you to a different screen.
+Amend `screen/name-of-the-screen` to move to a different one.

 #### Closing a screen